Park, Rossi Qualify For U.S. Amateur; McCurdy Qualifies For Pub Links

 Two-time regional Coach of the Year and four-time conference Coach of the Year Jeanne Sutherland was named head coach of the SMU women's golf team in the spring of 2011.
-Sutherland, who had spent 15 years at the helm of the Texas A&M women's golf program, had spent the three previous years as head professional at Vail (Colo.)
+Sutherland, who had spent 15 years at the helm of the Texas A&M women's golf program, came to the Hilltop after three years as head professional at Vail (Colo.)
 Golf Club.

 At A&M, Sutherland transformed the Aggie program into one of the nation's elite, becoming a mainstay in the top 25 national rankings and reaching postseason play in 13 of her 15 years as head coach.
 Prior to Sutherland's arrival at A&M, the Aggies had not won a tournament in seven years, but once she took the reins, the Aggies captured 13 tournament crowns and three Big 12 Conference titles.